AndrewJamieson/Laughter_Detection_/README.md

 ## Data Sources
 Primary
 •	Stand-up Comedy Transcripts. http://scrapsfromtheloft.com/comedy/ <br>
 •	Note: Stand-Up Comedy uses offensive language and pushes boundaries.
 To avoid offending readers this repo does not include the original text of the transcripts.
-I also aim to avoid displaying this type of language as much as possible in the notebooks, but please be aware that some offensive words may remain.
+I aim to avoid displaying this type of language as much as possible in the notebooks, but please be aware that some offensive words may remain.

 ## Next Steps
 •	Extending the model, with transfer learning and pre-trained models such as ULMFiT, Google’s BERT or OpenAI’s GPT-3. <br>